729557989/Email-Intent-Classifier/deployment/readme.md

    (2) make sure it's saved to "models\model_general_para\bert" (3) Copy that "checkpoin.pth" file to: "deployment\model\weights"
    (4) Congratulations!
 You may Now go to "deployment\make_pred.py" and run a prediction!

+NOTE: the model predicts in 1d list, you can let the model predict: ['input', 'input', 'input' ...]